 A New Game: Marketing From Anywhere

-Initially developed, patented and owned by Toyota subsidiary Denso Wave for automotive parts management, QR Code it is now in the public domain.
+Initially developed, patented, and owned by Toyota subsidiary Denso Wave for automotive parts management, QR Code is now in the public domain.
 The QR Code has become nearly commonplace in consumer marketing due to its ability to store a URL and direct consumers to a brand website with a single scan, offering product loyalty rewards, coupons, and other incentives in exchange for gathering analytics.
 The QR Code is seductive to consumers looking for product knowledge.
 In addition to consumer marketing, the QR Code is utilized for product and time tracking, item identification, and document management.
 When companies discovered the power of barcodes in marketing, their popularity grew drastically.
 QR Codes quickly became a staple of the entire barcode industry.

-The accessibility of barcode scanners through smartphones, paired with the ability of 2D barcodes to store large amounts of information in small spaces, have opened up an entire market centered on advertisement through 2D barcodes.
-2D barcodes are being seen from billboards on the side of highways, with the codes being several feet high, to allow scanning from inside a car, or on business cards, which link to the owner’s personal website.
+The accessibility of barcode scanners through smartphones, paired with the ability of 2D barcodes to store large amounts of information in small spaces, has opened up an entire market centered on advertisement through 2D barcodes.
+2D barcodes are being seen on billboards on the side of highways, with the codes being several feet high, to allow scanning from inside a car, or on business cards, which link to the owner’s personal website.

 This QR code could, for example, direct to your résumé online.